 Not that any promises of unity were guaranteed.
 “We want to see it united, as well,” Clancy said of the conservative coalition, “provided it’s behind a great product.”

-This article appears in the Feb.
-14, 2013, edition of National Journal Daily as House GOP Leaders Court Conservatives.
+This article appears in the February 14, 2013, edition of NJ Daily as House GOP Leaders Court Conservatives.